HL7/davinci-crd/input/pagecontent/foundation.md

 Note that, in some cases, the US Core profiles require support for data elements that are not necessarily relevant to the CRD use case.
 The authors of this IG believe that leveraging existing standard interfaces will promote greater (and quicker) interoperability than would a more finely-tuned custom interface.
 CRD clients might still choose to restrict what information is exposed to CRD servers based on their internal data access and governance rules.

+Conformance expectations with respect to US Core in this IG are the same as [those defined in HRex]({{site.data.fhir.ver.hrex}}/conformance.html#uscore).

 ### Performance
 Depending on their location within the workflow, CDS Hooks may be processed in a synchronous manner.
 This means that the user who is performing the business action that triggers the hook might be blocked from continuing the action until cards have been returned by the CDS service.
 For example, a CRD client might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
 The corollary to this is that services must respond to hook invocations quickly to avoid impeding clinician workflow - and turning the intended benefit of CRD into a detriment.